Bobby Pins 101 by watereverysunday

 Image Source: playbuzz.com, rainbow color pins

 Yes, call them art.
-Again, be creative like you would do with your legos.
-This pictured runway look seems a bit complicated but slick front hair with random back pinning is all you need, still looking so cool.
-But, since it is called art, the pinning should have some structured shapes and patterns.
+Again, be creative like you do with your legos.
+This pictured runway look seems a bit complicated but slick front hair with random back pinning is all you need still looking cool.
+But, since it is called art, the pinning should have some type of structured shapes and patterns.

 Something to try for your formal or night out with smoky eyes and glamorous makeups.
-Imagine the flapper or gothic hairstyle or fashion.
+Imagine the flappers or gothic hairstyle/fashion.

 Image Source: refinery29

 Image Source: lovika.com